If you’re relocating to Switzerland, here’s everything you need to know about moving your belongings to the alpine

 How air freight works

 Air freight and removal companies generally provide door-to-door services.
 First, they’ll arrange a date to come and visit you to survey your belongings and offer a final quote.
 Once you’ve signed the paperwork, you can agree on a date to have your belongings collected.
 At this point, either you or your removal company must draw up a full inventory list.
 Once your items have been collected, you should be able to track their progress online.

 Packing for air freight

 You can usually pack your items yourself.
 If you do this, it’s important not to over-pack cases and boxes.
 If you want extra peace of mind, air freight companies offer packing services for an additional cost.

 Who should use air freight?

 With Switzerland having several airports, air freight can be a painless way of getting your belongings to your new home.
 It won’t be cheap, though; if you have a lot of belongings, consider sending only your most urgent possessions by air or as excess baggage.

 Relocating to Switzerland by road and shipping freight

 Switzerland is landlocked, so shipping exclusively by sea isn’t an option.
 On the bright side, the country is ideally located in central Europe.
 As a result, it’s easy to ship your belongings to a port elsewhere and complete the journey by road.

 If you’re moving from the UK, your best option might be shipping your belongings to Calais and completing the journey by road.
-From elsewhere in Europe, Rotterdam is a popular choice.
+From elsewhere in Europe, the Port of Rotterdam is a popular choice.
 From here, your belongings can either travel by road or train.
 There are regular train cargo services available into Basel, Frenkendorf (near Basel), and Rekingen (near Zurich).